 The UN Human Development Index, a report that measures quality of life on a series of statistics such as life expectancy, per capita income, and level of education has the United States ranked 3rd in the world in 2011, but after being adjusted for inequality, it drops it down to 23, just two spots above Greece.
 Norway is at the top of both lists, unaffected by adjustments for inequality.

-And whether you look at the UN reports on human development, or a series of other reports on everything from healthcare to social mobility, you will find the United States ranks well below the likes of Scandinavia, the Netherlands, Germany, Israel, Australia, and an array of other countries with populations under a tenth of America’s roughly 310 million citizens.
+And whether you look at the UN reports on human development, or a series of other reports on everything from healthcare to social mobility, you will find the United States ranks well below the likes of Scandinavia, the Netherlands, Germany, Israel, Australia, and an array of other countries with populations that are under a tenth the size of America’s roughly 310 million citizens.
 Norway, in contrast, has just over four million citizens, making it just a bit larger than the state of Oregon.

-So despite the bad taste in our mouths from our own federal gridlock, it’s not always fair to compare ourselves to smaller, and more culturally homogenous countries who are able to get things done much more quickly and efficiently for the very fact that they have far fewer people (and cultures) to organize when trying to get something done (think about the work it takes to get just one or two of your friends to meet up and do something together, let alone ten).
+So despite the bad taste in our mouths from our own federal gridlock, it’s not always fair to compare ourselves to smaller, and more culturally homogenous countries who are able to get things done much more quickly and efficiently due to the very fact that they have far fewer people (and cultures) to organize when trying to get something done (think about the work it takes to get just one or two of your friends to meet up and do something together, let alone ten).
 Smaller countries also have an astonishingly better ratio of representatives to number of citizens, so concerns of the government are more likely to be the concerns of the people.
 That makes dramatic shutdowns of the government in a place like Norway an almost laughable scenario.

 But if you look at our peers, such as Brazil, Russia, India, China, or other world powers with well over 100 million people that also possess a great deal of influence, you see similar administrative headaches.
 Brazil and India are both suffering from economic slowdowns, massive amounts of corruption, and an inability to create infrastructure fast enough to keep up with economic opportunities.
 Russia with its rigged elections is also losing the innovation race in everything from technology to entrepreneurship largely because of a disproportionate amount of financial weight put into fossil fuel oligarchies that have more interest in developing the of Siberian tundra than the streets of St. Petersburg.
 China, a country with massive economic growth (yet not as much as it used to) has a construction industry that is completely divorced from supply demand economics, creating ghost towns large enough to house millions of people.
 Finally, if you take a look at the European Union and its recent economic turmoil, one will find that many of those efficient little countries in Northern Europe that do so well on their own are just as bad at organizing people in the hundreds of millions as we are.
 In contrast, America doesn’t look so bad, unless you unfairly compare it to a Norway.